Enugu APC passes vote of confidence in Senator Eze

 The party further commended Sen. Eze for being level headed and loyal to the party in all his dealings, noting that he worked assiduously with other party members to assist the committee sent to Enugu State for the recently concluded registration exercise, led by Sen. Jonathan Zwingina, to conduct an outstanding exercise.

-The party statement told Sen. Eze that as the leader of the party in Enugu State all eyes were on him to continue to mobilise the party for the coming congresses and national convention and the 2023 general elections, noting that he should be prepared to work with other leaders of the party to ensure the party takes over the government of Enugu State at the next polls.
+As leader of the APC in the state, the party reminded Eze that all eyes were on him to mobilise the party for the coming congresses and national convention and the 2023 general elections.

-The vote of confidence was addressed to the National Chairman of the APC Caretaker and National Convention Committee, Governor Buni Mai Mala.

 Leave a Reply